JohnathonBowers/coding-log/coding-log.md

 **April 30, 2023**
 - Studied basic JavaScript operators and operator precedence in Jonas Schmedtmann's "The Complete JavaScript Course 2023"
+- Worked on an algorithm to merge two sorted arrays (problem from Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms")

 **April 29, 2023**
 - Studied how to implement an array by building a MyArray class in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms"